-This job isn't imaginary.
-It's called caregiving, and when the care recipient has dementia or a neurodegenerative disease, the person providing care is much more likely to experience depression or anxiety than noncaregiving adults of the same age, according to new research published in Clinical Psychological Science.
+Caregivers of people with dementia or a neurodegenerative disease are much more likely to experience depression or anxiety than noncaregiving adults of the same age, according to new research published in Clinical Psychological Science.
 These mental health risks are especially pronounced for caregivers who have high levels of emotional empathy, or the ability to feel or share others' emotional states.
-However, caregivers' cognitive empathy, or ability to know or understand another person's emotions, does not appear to be associated with mental health.